pythonarcade/arcade/doc/examples/platform_tutorial/step_02.rst

     :linenos:
     :emphasize-lines: 11-13, 26-29, 36-67, 75-77

+Running this code should result in some sprites drawn on the screen, as shown in the image at the top of this page.

 .. note::

-    Once the code example is up and working:
+    Once the code example is up and working, try adjusting the code for the following:

     * Adjust the code and try putting sprites in new positions.
-    * Use different images for sprites (see the images folder).
+    * Use different images for sprites (see :ref:`resources` for the build-in images, or use your own images.)
     * Practice placing individually, via a loop, and by coordinates in a list.